vickyharp/azure-docs/articles/mysql/flexible-server/overview.md

 - Flexible Server
 - Single Server

-In this article, we'll provide an overview and introduction to core concepts of flexible server deployment model.
+In this article, we'll provide an overview and introduction to the core concepts of the flexible server deployment model.
 For information on how to decide what deployment option is appropriate for your workload, see [choosing the right MySQL server option in Azure](./../select-right-deployment-type.md).

 ## Overview

 Azure Database for MySQL Flexible Server is a fully managed production-ready database service designed for more granular control and flexibility over database management functions and configuration settings.
-The flexible server architecture allows users to opt for high availability within single availability zone and across multiple availability zones.
-Flexible servers provides better cost optimization controls with the ability to stop/start server and burstable compute tier, ideal for workloads that do not need full compute capacity continuously.
-Flexible Server also supports reserved instances allowing you to save up to 63% cost, ideal for production workloads with predictable compute capacity requirements.
-The service supports community version of MySQL 5.7 and 8.0.
-The service is generally available today in wide variety of [Azure regions](overview.md#azure-regions).
+The flexible server architecture allows users to opt for high availability within a single availability zone and across multiple availability zones.
+Flexible server provides better cost optimization controls with the ability to stop and start servers along with a burstable compute tier, ideal for workloads that do not need full compute capacity continuously.
+Flexible Server also supports reserved instances, allowing you cost savings up to 63%, ideal for production workloads with predictable compute capacity requirements.
+The service supports the community version of MySQL 5.7 and 8.0.
+The service is generally available today in a wide variety of [Azure regions](overview.md#azure-regions).

 The Flexible Server deployment option offers three compute tiers: Burstable, General Purpose, and Memory Optimized.
 Each tier offers different compute and memory capacity to support your database workloads.
 You can build your first app on a burstable tier for a few dollars a month, and then adjust the scale to meet the needs of your solution.
 Dynamic scalability enables your database to transparently respond to rapidly changing resource requirements.
 You only pay for the resources you need, and only when you need them.
 See [Compute and Storage](concepts-compute-storage.md) for details.

 Flexible servers are best suited for
 - Ease of deployments, simplified scaling and low database management overhead for functions like backups, high availability, security and monitoring
-- Application developments requiring community version of MySQL with better control and customizations
+- Application development requiring the community version of MySQL, with better control and customizations
 - Production workloads with same-zone, zone redundant high availability and managed maintenance windows
 - Simplified development experience
 - Enterprise grade security, compliance and privacy